 - improving your home through insulation or other investments

-Our Trusted Trader pages include companies who provide home energy efficiency services, including home insulation, heat pumps, renewable energy, double glazing, underfloor heating, and ventilation.
+Trusted Trader includes companies who provide home energy efficiency services, including home insulation, heat pumps, renewable energy, double glazing, underfloor heating, and ventilation.

-Our website has information about support on keeping warm in the winter (including links to Warmer Derby and Derbyshire).
-And the First Contact Derbyshire signposting scheme can help link you to Government funding if you are eligible.
+You can find out about support on keeping warm in winter (including links to Warmer Derby and Derbyshire).

 You can also check directly with the companies who supply your energy or water as some of them offer discounted or free equipment.
 Most water companies offer efficient showerheads which use less hot water.